OpenTSDB/opentsdb.net/docs/3x/source/admin_guide/configuration/hbase.rst

    "uid.cache.type.tagk", "String", "Optional", "Type of cache used for metric UIDs.", "", "LRUUniqueId" "rollups.enable", "Boolean", "Optional", "Whether or not rollups are enabled for reading and/or writing.
 Note that ``rollups.config`` must also be supplied.", "false", "true"
    "rollups.config", "Object", "Optional", "A rollup config.
 See :doc:`rollup`", "", ":doc:`rollup`"
+   "tsd.query.enable_fuzzy_filter*", "Boolean", "Optional", "Whether or not to enable the fuzzy filter for HBase queries.", "false", "true"